 For additional information on Windows 8 shortcut keys go to Help and Support.
-From the Start screen, type h, and then select Help and Support.
+From the Start screen, type ${\tt h}$ , and then select Help and Support.

 Shortcut key Key Description

-== Opens the Start screen.
+Returns you to the Start screen from an open app or the Windows desktop.
+Pressing the key again returns you to the previous screen.

 + С Opens the charms.

 + d Opens the Windows desktop.

 4 + tab Switches between open apps.
 NOTE: Continue to press this key combination until the app you want opens.

 alt + f4 Closes an active app.